panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 type: post
 ---

-The [reactivity API](https://vuejs.org/api/reactivity-core.html) adds many possibilities to the composition API, while keeping the code brief.
+The [reactivity API](https://vuejs.org/api/reactivity-core.html) adds many possibilities to the composition API while keeping the code brief.
 However, you should be aware of some of the pitfalls of reactivity, for example, losing reactivity.

 In this post, you will learn how to correctly destructure props of a Vue component so that props do not lose reactivity.